dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 ## Position and size graphical objects

-The location and size of the `ICanvas` on a page can be determined by examining properties of the `RectF` argument in the `Draw` method.
+The location and size of the <xref:Microsoft.Maui.Graphics.ICanvas> on a page can be determined by examining properties of the `RectF` argument in the `Draw` method.

 The `RectF` struct defines the following properties: